retrooper/how-to-write-research-papers/README.md

   - State your contributions clearly
 - Visualize (figures) & summarize (tables)
 - Don't let readers work hard
-  - Be consise, accurate and clear; present enough context & information
+  - Be concise, accurate and clear; present enough context & information
   - Not too many equations or graphs or paragraphs
 - Check what readers might (want/not want) and (know/not know)